 But that’s not all.
 Sacred places are only one aspect of Christmas in Rome.
 Walking along famous Rome streets like Via del Corso, Via Cola di Rienzo or Via Ottaviano, colorful festive lights will run above you all throughout.

-Christmas lights in Rome really make the city pretty.
+The Christmas lights in Rome never fail to make the city even more beautiful.

 Christmas Trees in Rome